Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Introduction

 \subsection{Contribution}

-This paper re-uses and combines existing and well established methods with a focus on simplicity and efficiency.
-As such, all the methods are tested on billions scale point cloud, and are Open Source for sake of reproducibility test and improvements.
+This work re-uses and combines existing and well established methods with a focus on simplicity and efficiency.
+As such, all the methods are tested on billions scale point cloud, and are Open Source for sake of reproducibility test and improvements

-Our first contribution is to store the LOD implicitly in the ordering of the points rather than externally, avoiding any data duplication.
-Thus, we don't duplicate information, and the more we read points, the more precise of an approximation of the point cloud we get.
-If we read all the points, we have the original point cloud.
+\begin{itemize} \item In (Section \ref{lod.method.order}) is to store the LOD implicitly in the ordering of the points rather than externally, avoiding any data duplication.
+Thus, we do not duplicate information, and the more we read points, the more precise of an approximation of the point cloud we get.
+Reading all the points retrieve the original point cloud.

-The second contribution (MidOc) is a simple way to order points in order to have an increasingly better geometric approximation of the point cloud when following this order.
+\item We introduce (MidOc, Section \ref{lod.method:midoc}), a simple way to order points in order to have an increasingly better geometric approximation of the point cloud when following this order.

-The third contribution is to show that this ordering embed information about the dimensionality of the sensed object, to the point of being a simple multi-scale dimensionality descriptor.
-We demonstrate the interest of this descriptor by comparing it to a state of the art dimensionality descriptor, then by assessing it potential by performing a Random Forest classification that can then be used for very fast pre-filtering of points, and other applications.